gurditsingh/hydeout/_posts/test.md

 --------02:00--------02:05--------02:10--------02:15--------02:20-------->

-In code we use groupby method and specify five minutes window.
+In code we use groupBy method and specify five minutes window.
 We're using productSold time, this means here we are using event time and then apply the count operation.
 ```scala
 prdouctDF
 	.groupBy(window($"productTime", "5 minute"))